CS5520-Seattle-Fall23/finalproject-guardians-of-the-galaxy/README.md

 - Complete the reminder and record backend functionality for the water module and record tutorial video for team by Yiwei Zha by 12/1.

-- Finished the reminder and record backend functionality for the water module by Zhen Sun by 12/2.
+- Finished the reminder and record backend functionality for the sleep and diet module by Zhen Sun by 12/2.

 - Finished the wellness backend logic by Yiwei Zha by 12/3.

 - Finished the period backend logic by Zhen Sun by 12/5.

 - Updated project board and organized project file by Makoya by 12/6.
+-
+- Polished the backend logic in user account by Yiwei Zha by 12/6.

 - Finalized the update in class diagram, SRS, wireframe, matrix and all the doc by Makoya, Zhen Sun and Yiwei Zha by 12/7.